MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 ## Exercise 1 - Create environments

-In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Live* environment to deploy solutions into.
+In this exercise, you will create a *Live* environment to deploy solutions into.

 **Note:** Depending on the browser that you are using, it is suggested that you disable any pop-up blockers that maybe enabled.
 This will allow pop-up windows to appear as they should.